johnwcowan/r7rs-work/RestartsCowan.md

 It is highly recommended that Scheme systems integrate restarters into their condition systems and debuggers.
-This can be achieved by using SRFI FIXME compound objects to represent conditions and including restarters to represent suitable recovery strategies among the subobjects.
+This can be achieved by using SRFI 222 compound objects to represent conditions and including restarters to represent suitable recovery strategies among the subobjects.